Top 10 computer mistakes beginners make

 Cancel or deny any automatic download

-Some sites may automatically try start a download or give the appearance that something needs to be installed or updated before the site or video can be seen.
+Some sites may give the appearance that something needs to be installed or updated before being able to see the site or video.
 Never accept or install anything from any site unless you know what is downloading.

 Not keeping operating system and software up-to-date

 The evolution of computers and the software that computer's use is always evolving.
-After a program is released bugs and security threats are almost always discovered by other users.
+After a program is released bugs and security threats will be discovered by other users.
 Installing the latest updates for a program makes sure everything runs smooth and if security fixes are found fix those problems, so your data is kept secure.

 Keep a computer on a surge protector or UPS

 If you plug your desktop computer, laptop, tablet, or smartphone into a wall outlet consider using a surge protector instead.
-A surge protector can help keep your computer protected during an electrical storm and make sure that nothing is damaged if a surge travels over your power lines.
+A surge protector helps keep your computer protected during an electrical storm and make sure that nothing is damaged if a surge travels over your power lines.

-Also, if you are using a desktop computer we highly recommend also using a UPS on your computer.
-Although these can be more expensive, a UPS protects your computer from a surge, brown out, and keeps the computer running if the power goes out for a minute or two.
+Also, if you are using a desktop computer we highly recommend also using a UPS (uninterruptible power supply) on your computer.
+Although a UPS is more expensive, it protects the computer from a surge, brown out, and keeps the computer running if the power is lost.

 Buying incompatible hardware or peripherals